-Research Experience for Teachers Program (RET)
+Research Experience for Teachers (RET) Program

-- Two letters of recommendation, one of which should be from your school principal.
-These letters may be submitted separately by mail or e-mail to the address below
+(Note: Letters may be submitted separately by mail or e-mail to the address below.)

 – A current resume

 – A sample of a lesson you have designed and implemented in your classroom

 To learn more about the summer activities, see our Summer Schedule Page.

 Program Director for Education & Outreach